Introduction

 $ openstack server add volume --device /dev/vdb MY_VM_NAME 58230433-086f-4ff2-99ac-8c3e0f5520c2

-The storage will be shown to the operating system as ``/dev/vdb``.
-To
+The storage will be shown to the operating system as the ``/dev/vdb`` device.

 content of the ``Status`` column with the following command.
-It the
+If the

 ``Status`` column has for value *in-use* and the ``Attached to`` column

-contains the identified of the VM, then it is fine.
+contains the identifier of the VM, then it is fine.

 .. code-block:: console